LADI/jack-select/README.md

 When **jack-select** starts up, it first checks whether there is already an existing application providing the **jack-select** DBus service.
 If yes, when called with no command argument arguments, it tells the running **jack-select** instance to open its menu.

-If a preset name is given as the first command line argument, it tells the running **jack-select** instance to activate this preset.
+If a preset name is passed as the first positional command-line argument the preset is activated immediately at application startup.
+If another instance of **jack-select** is already running, **jack-select** will tell the existing instance to activate the preset.
 An invalid preset name is silently ignored.

 For details about the DBus interface, please use DBus introspection facilities to examine the `de.chrisarndt.JackSelectService` service on the session bus.